 Example: A new project utilizes traffic circles instead of signal lights or stop signs at controlled intersections.
 A user may gain credit for this measure by clicking on the box to the left of the words "Provide traffic calming measures" and entering the percentages of streets and intersections that have traffic calming improvements in the boxes to the right.
 The percentage of streets with improvements shall be calculated by dividing the number of streets with improvements by the total number of streets in the project.
-The percentage of intersections with improvements shall be calculated by dividing the number of intersections by the total number of intersections.
+The percentage of intersections with improvements shall be calculated by dividing the number of streets with improvements shall be calculated by dividing the number of intersections with improvements shall be calculated by dividing the number of intersections.